jrtitus/device-opcua-go/README.md

 Define devices for device-sdk to auto upload device profile and create device instance.
 Please modify `devices.toml` file found under the `./cmd/res/devices` folder.

-> This device service is currently limited to a single device instance.

 ```toml
 # Pre-define Devices
 [[DeviceList]]